-Lastly, we note DEP is requesting comments on appropriate concentration ranges for reporting.
+We also note the proposed rule does not address appropriate concentration ranges for reporting.
 PFAS are toxic at very low concentrations.
 Greater precision at lower concentrations will complement other PFAS reporting programs with ranges targeting higher concentrations, and this precision will enable DEP to provide a stronger assessment of potential contamination of Maine's land and water resources, as contemplated by Maine law.

-In the case of both fabricated and formulated products, consistent with the mercury notification program, the recommended ranges apply to the PFAS-added component of the product, not the entire product.8 For formulated products, we additionally recommend that companies provide either the PFAS concentration in the entire product or the proportion of the PFAS-added component to the entire product.
+In the case of both fabricated and formulated products, consistent with the mercury notification program, the recommended ranges apply to the PFAS-added component of the product, not the entire product.
+For formulated products, we additionally recommend that companies provide either the PFAS concentration in the entire product or the proportion of the PFAS-added component to the entire product.
 These additional data on PFAS concentrations in formulated products as a whole will facilitate DEP's understanding of potential wastewater discharges to Maine's waterbodies and/or POTWs.